nikolas-beisemann/pwnchain/README.md

 if `/usr/bin/env` is available on your system.

+You can use the `-h` or `--help` option to display the various command line options available.

 ### Configuration

 Configuration files are composed in .json format.
 You can check out the `cfg/` directory of this repository for some usage examples.